joshbegley/nyt-latest/README.md

 `The reader vote for the best men's college basketball player of the last 25 years was decided by one vote.`\
 https://nytimes.com/athletic/6506244/2025/07/21/mens-college-basketball-best-of-vote/

-**In Japan, Anti-Establishment Parties Resonate With the Young**\
+**In Japan, Anti-Establishment Parties Resonate With Young Voters**\
-`The success of new political parties focused on wages, immigration and an unresponsive political elite highlight the frustrations of many working-age people in Japan.`\
+`The success of new political parties focused on wages, immigration and an unresponsive political elite highlights the frustrations of many working-age people in Japan.`\
 https://nytimes.com/2025/07/21/world/asia/japan-election-analysis.html

 **Syrian Government Evacuates Bedouin Families After Deadly Clashes**\